fsharp/fslang-design/RFCs/FS-1142-Extended-numeric-literal.md

 # Alternatives

 - For number prefix (`0x`, `0o`, `0b`) before integer custom numeric literals, we might introduce a new `FromIntegerString` to avoid the break change.
+- Or firstly parse it to `bigint` then `ToString` to obtain a literal without prefix.

 # Compatibility